lacchain/david19-taskforce/docs/RECOVERY_FORM.md

 * Document ID *
 * Sex (male, female) *
 * Age *
-* Number of prople at home
+* Number of people at home

 ## I RESPONSIBLY DECLARE THAT as by (date)
 * I have recovered from the Corona Virus (personal perception)